Diagnosis and assessment

 The technique of optical coherence tomography angiography (OCT-A) is in clinical use around the world.
 However, the technology is advancing much faster than the community’s understanding of, and experience with, the technique.
 The Vision Academy aims to raise awareness and provide guidance to the ophthalmic community on the current limitations and potential pitfalls of OCT-A.

-Coming soon: Monitoring of the second eye in nAMD
+Monitoring of the fellow eye in nAMD

 Coming soon: Principles of a diabetic retinopathy screening program